 - Sudbury.
 The Dynamic Earth museum in Sudbury needs a full day to visit.
 Starting at the 12-sided Big Nickel on the hill, mining exhibits feature every kind of geology.
 A onehour underground tour with exhibits show the history of mining technology in the Canadian north. - Optional side route to Manitoulin Island.
 Turn left at McKerrow on Hwy#6 to Whitefish Falls, across Great La Cloche Island to Little Current where roads lead to villages and waterfront resorts.
 At least a full day is recommended to take in all the magical sights and experiences of Manitoulin Island (see p.
 72-78 for details).

-The Spanish Marina and Four Seasons Waterfront Complex is a bird watchers paradise.
+McKerrow is also a connecting point to the Bluewater Route. - Chutes Provincial Park in Massey.
+The park features a roaring waterfall on the Spanish River.
+Display boards record the river runs using a log chute to bypass the falls during the logging heydays. - The Spanish Marina and Four Seasons Waterfront Complex is a bird watchers paradise.
 A lookout over Lake Huron and the "Provincially Significant Wetlands" allows visitors to observe waterfowl feeding on aquatic vegetation.
 Information plaques tell of the life in lumber camps and company towns in the 1800s.

-Elliot Lake (short side-trip) on Hwy#108 north from Serpent River, was known as the "Uranium Capital of Canada".
+• Elliot Lake (short side-trip) on Hwy#108 north from Serpent River, was known as the "Uranium Capital of Canada".
 Once the US military stopped stockpiling yellow cake during the Cold War, the population dwindled from twenty thousand to six thousand as the boom turned to bust, and rebounded as a retirement community.
 The town features a Nuclear & Mining Museum, Canadian Mining Hall of Fame, and a Miners' Memorial Park.
 The Fire Tower Lookout and Ranger's Heritage Centre provides a commanding few over the landscape and lakes.